eK00x/web-technologien-2025/t03/tl3-template/README.md

 Authors: Alice Alferink & Emilia Kistowski

 ## Description
 The Website "Festival am See - Wetter" is a single page application that allows to monitor waether data for the upcoming days.
+The applicstion is divided into a frontend and a backend.
+In the backend a local API is provided by a server.
+The Frontend connects as client to the API.
+It fetches the weather data and visualizes them.
+Data about the temperatore are shown as a Pie Chart.
+A line chart visualizes the cloudyness in perent per hour.
+A header on top of the page as well as two text boxes, next to the diagrams explain the visualizations with a few words.

 ## Folder Structure
+- Teilleistung_03
     - client
         - index.html
         - index.js
     - server
         - index.js
         - temperatur_stuendlich.json
         - wolkenbedeckung_stuendlich.json
         - package.json
+    - node_modules
+    - package-lock.json
+    - package.json
+    - README.md

+## Setup Backend
+- install VS Code
+- install node.js
+- install npm packages
+- install cors

 ## How to Start/Use the Website
--> To be corrected
 1. Step: Download the folder.
 2. Step: If needed, unzip the folder.
-3. Step: Open the folder in your file explorer and click on the file "home.html" (this should open the file in the Browser.
-If not, right click on the file and the "open with" > your browser.)
-4. Step: Navigate through the one-pager via scrolling or jump to the needed section via the navigation bar.
+3. Step: Open the folder in VS Coder or an other IDE with an terminal.
+5. Step: Run the command: "npm run server" .
+6. Step: Open second teminal and run: "npm run client" .
+The SPA should open itself automatically in the browser.
-5. Step: Enjoy! 😊
+7. Step: Enjoy! 😊

-## Used Resources
+## Testing
--> to be listed
+The application was tested on
+- Brave Browser
+- Firefox
+- Chrome

 ## Testing